umbertozanovello/IEC-IEEE-62704-1-spatial-average-SAR/README.md

 - voxel flags
 - averaging cube expansion directions (relevant only to Step 2)

-These data are collected in text files and can be downloaded [here](https://assets.iec.ch/public/tc106/62704-1_supplemental_files.zip?2024111817)
+These reference data are collected in text files contained in the [supplemental files .zip archive](https://assets.iec.ch/public/tc106/62704-1_supplemental_files.zip?2024111817).
+Four versions are provided:
+- uniform grid, 1g averaging mass
+- uniform grid, 10g averaging mass
+- non-uniform grid ("graded"), 1g average
+- non-uniform grid ("graded"), 10g average
+The current version of the averaging algorithm works only with uniformly-sampled data.
+Non-uniform data can be accommodated by first re-sampling (interpolating) to a uniform grid.

+To improve the usability of the test data, the text files were read using an [octave](https://octave.org/)/matlab [script](TBD) that performs the following operations:
+- removes occasional duplicate entries for the same point in space
+- creates the SAR Star geometry based on geometrical primitives (as opposed to using the STL surface data which is computationally challeging and error-prone) and assigns materials
+- introduces offsets to align the SAR star data exactly with the Cartesian axes

-To improve the usability of the test data, binary *mat* files are provided as assets with the release.
-Two files are provided where the “SAR Star” is discretized on a uniform grid and reference results are given for 1 g and 10 g averaging masses.
-Each file contains the following attributes:
+Two binary *mat* files are provided as assets with the release, where the “SAR Star” is discretized on a uniform grid and results are given for 1 g and 10 g averaging masses.
+Each file contains the following attributes (arrays):
 - *x_offset*, *y_offset*, *z_offset*: *x*, *y*, and *z* coordinates;
 - *local_SAR*: local SAR values in W/kg to be averaged;
 - *star*: material code of each voxel from 0 (background) to 2;
-- *densities*: Mass density in kg/m^3 of the materials.
+- *densities*: Mass density in kg/m<sup>3</sup> of the three materials.
 First element is background, second element is material 1 and last element is material 2;
 - *average_SAR*: spatial-average SAR values;
-- *mass*: masses of the averaging cubes in g;
+- *mass*: mass of the averaging cube associated with each voxel (in g);
-- *volume*: volumes of the averaging cubes in mm^3;
+- *volume*: volumes of the averaging cubes in mm<sup>3</sup>;
-- *status*: flags associated to the voxels according to the following definition:
+- *status*: flag associated with each voxel according to the following definition:
     - 0 : INVALID (background)
     - 1 : UNUSED
     - 2 : USED